qatta93/3D-shop/README.md

 ## General Information

 ### Idea
-This app was created in order to make online shopping more user friendly.
+This full stack app was created in order to make online shopping more user friendly.
 3D models are more appealing for potential customers.

 ## Technologies Used
 ### Front-end